Kingloco1990/alx-higher_level_programming/README.md

-README file for the 0x13.
-JavaScript - Objects, Scopes and Closures project
+README file for the alx high level programming repo